 Jeffcoat-Trant Funeral Home and Crematory directing.

-To send flowers to Mr. James "Jimmy" Brady Henderson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. James "Jimmy" Brady Henderson, please visit our floral store.